Skip to main content

 Before

-You can verify, that the DateOnly or TimeOnly is (on or) before another value
+You can verify that the DateOnly or TimeOnly is (on or) before another value

 DateOnly subjectA = DateOnly.FromDateTime(DateTime.Now);